csesoc/constitution/CONSTITUTION.rst

 Financial year
 ---------------

-    Notes from the Model Constitution:
-    1. Schedule 1 to the Act provides that an association’s constitution is to address CSESoc’s financial year.
-    2. Clause 19 of the Regulation contains a substitute clause 47 for certain associations incorporated under CSESocs Incorporation Act 1984.

 #.
 The financial year of CSESoc is:

    #. the period of time commencing on the date of incorporation of CSESoc and ending on the following 30 June, and